JamesBrill/react-speech-recognition/README.md

 iOS does not support the API on any browser.

 For all other browsers, you can render fallback content using the `SpeechRecognition.browserSupportsSpeechRecognition` function described above.
+Alternatively, as mentioned before, you can integrate a [polyfill](docs/POLYFILLS.md).

 ## Controlling the microphone